captain-exoplanet/misttborn/misttbornplotter.md

 - --dosecondary: if the --binary flag is used, make plots showing both the primary and secondary eclipses.
 - --fullLC: make a plot showing the full light-curve; this is really only useful for space-based data with continuous coverage.
 - --rvlegend: include a legend on the RV plots showing which data points are from which facility/dataset; requires that the rvlabel# parameters be specified in the input file.
+- --makereport: produce a PDF report containing the parameter table and all of the plots produced by the code.

 INPUT FILE PARAMETERS: